RadhiFadlillah/duit/README.md

 dbPassword = ""
 ```

 Once configuration file created, you can start using `duit`.
+For first login, you can use any username and password.
+However, you should create an user as soon as possible.

 ## Attributions